-LETTER TO SANFORD, PORTER AND STRIKER Springfield, March 10th, 1855.
+TO SANFORD, PORTER, AND STRIKER, NEW YORK.

+Springfield, March 10, 1855.

-Gentlemen: Yours of the 5th is received, as also was that of 15th December last, inclosing bond of Clift to Pray.
+Gentlemen:-Yours of the 5th is received, as also was that of 15th Dec. last, inclosing bond of Clift to Pray.
 When I received the bond I was dabbling in politics, and of course neglecting business.
 Having since been beaten out I have gone to work again.

-As I do not practice in Rushville I to-day open a correspondence with Henry E. Dummer, Esq., of Beardstown, Ills., with the view of getting the job into his hands.
+As I do not practise in Rushville I to-day open a correspondence with Henry E. Dummer, Esq., of Beardstown, Ill., with the view of getting the job into his hands.
 He is a good man if he will undertake it.
 Write me whether I shall do this or return the bond to you.

-Very respectfully, A. LINCOLN.
+Yours respectfully, A. Lincoln.